 Wisdom teeth often cause many problems, independent of decay or injury.
 Your wisdom tooth can crack when it is growing in if there is not enough room in your mouth.
 It can also grow in crooked, cracking as it hits other teeth.
 Impacted wisdom teeth can crack, as well.
 You need an dentist to intervene you have impacted wisdom teeth.

 You can often keep your tooth after a crack.
 Dentists can solve the problem with fillings, root canals, and crowns.
 Visit your dentist quickly if you suspect a cracked tooth.
 Cracks in your teeth can increase your risk of decay or infection.
 The crack can also become worse or part of your tooth can break off.
-Make an appointment with Emergency Dentist to get your tooth repaired today.
+Make an appointment with an Emergency Dentist to get your tooth repaired today.

 Some people notice right away when a tooth cracks.
 You may have sudden pain or hear the tooth crack.
 Some cracks in the teeth are more subtle.
 Your dentist, however, may find them during a routine checkup.
 If you notice the symptoms of a cracked tooth, make an appointment with your dentist to get a treatment plan.
 You may feel pain, sensitivity to temperature, or have swollen gums.
 If you do not get a repair done on the tooth, you may succumb to decay or infection.
 You may need a simple filling or a crown to keep your teeth strong.
 If the crack is large or a part of your tooth is missing, your dentist may perform a root canal.
 During a root canal, the dentist removes the pulp from the tooth and cleans out the entire tooth and roots.
 You need a filling and crown to keep the tooth strong.
 This procedure can help save your tooth.
 If the tooth is extremely damaged, your dentist may extract the tooth.
 You can go in for an exam to find out the extent of the damage.
 Your dentist then gives you a treatment plan and financial estimate.
 Learn how to recognize cracked tooth symptoms so you know when to call the dentist.